+SPEECH ( S) ( Y) #0140 00( ~, '

-SPEECH (S) (Y) #0140 PREREQUISITE: Grade B or better in English classes, or teacher's approval.
-SCHOOL PHS UMHS ORHS GRADES 9-12 CREDIT 5 units per semester Mooto IIC Poquiromont: "a"
+PREREQUISITE: Grade B or better in English classes, or teacher's approval.

-Meets UC Requirement: "g
+Meets UC Requirement: "g"

 Students will learn the basic principles of speech delivery through oral presentations in class.
 Assignments will include extemporaneous, impromptu, and formal orations.
 Also included will be oral interpretation as well as the influence of mass media, interviewing skills, and parliamentary procedure.
 Competition is encouraged, not required.
 This class may meet the 4th year English graduation requirement.